DDT5/snip1155-reference-impl/README.md

 With this in mind, the SNIP1155 base standard implementation natively provides the ability to break admin keys at any point, as well as for contract instantiators to create no-admin contract instances.

 ## Familiar interface
 The interface reflects a few of the message schemas in [SNIP20](https://github.com/scrtlabs/snip20-reference-impl) and [SNIP721](https://github.com/baedrik/snip721-reference-impl), in order to have a familiar interface across Secret Network.
-However, SNIP1155 does not aim to have backward compatability with SNIP20 and SNIP721.
+However, SNIP1155 does not aim to have backward compatibility with SNIP20 and SNIP721.

-## Keeping base and additional features separate
+## Modular additional features
-The reference implementation aims to maintain a base implementation that is lean (with no additional features), while eventually also offering template code for some additional feature(s) as separate packages within this repository.
-Keeping the base implementation and additional features in separate packages avoids the situation where developers are forced to adopt all additional features even if their use case does not require them.
+The reference implementation aims to maintain a base implementation that is lean (with no additional features).
+The aspiration is to eventually offer template code for some additional feature(s) in a modular fashion.
+Keeping the base implementation and additional features separate avoids the situation where developers are forced to adopt all additional features even if their use case does not require them.